postandcourier/infant-mortality/four-qa-text.md

 A: If you’re covered by Medicaid, you can get a ride to your appointments, but you need to call Logisticare, 866-445-9954, at least three days in advance of your next office visit.

 If you’re not covered by Medicaid, you might consider seeing a doctor whose office can be easily reached by public transportation.
-For example, both the MUSC Women’s Care clinic in North Charleston and the Fetter Health Network on the peninsula are within short walking distance of public bus lines.
+For example, both the MUSC Women’s Care clinic in North Charleston and the Fetter Health Care Network on the peninsula are within short walking distance of public bus lines.

 If you’re experiencing some medical emergency, call 911 for an ambulance.